gabes135/gabes135.github.io_old/_pages/about.md

 I'm a homebaker with a ambition for baking bread.
 Watching the Food Network at a young age sparked my interest in the culinary arts, and since then I've drawn inspiration from Bon Appetite magazine, Alton Brown and his show *Good Eats*, and the book "Flour Salt Water Yeast" by Ken Forkish.
 Some of pictures and recipes can be found [here]({% link _pages/culinary-intro.md %})

 ## Resume and Contact Info
-You can find my [resume](/assets/CV_current.pdf) on the below.
+You can find my [resume](/assets/CV_current.pdf) below.
 Feel free to contact me via email at *gabes135 at berkeley dot edu*.

 <iframe
 	align="center"